emptymalei/dispersion-relation-paper/caveat.md

 4. The forbidden region for box spectrum is determined by the emission angles.
 But is the forbidden region worth mentioning here?
 I don't think so.
 5. I could show the results for box C4 since it has both MAA and MZA instabilities.
 But we care about complex $k$ the most so I guess WC4 is fine.
 6. Should I combine the MZA+ and MZA- solutions in box spectrum?
+7. Mark units for the garching spectrum plot.